cvogt/cbt/doc/design.md

 ## Task composition and aborting failed tasks and dependents

 In CBT build tasks are methods.
-Task can depend on each other by invoking each other.
+Tasks can depend on each other by invoking each other.
 E.g. `package` is a method that invokes `compile`.
 Build tasks can fail.
 By convention, if a task fails it is expected to throw an Exception in order to also abort the execution of dependent tasks.
 When